sacrid91/plp-prac/README.md

 ------------------------------------------------------------------------------------
 4. largePower.py
 A script that evaluates the exponent and returns value and if it's >= 5000 it returns True else False
+    i.e Base 4 and Exponent 2 in 4² = 16 False
 ------------------------------------------------------------------------------------
 How to Run the Scripts